 Release of Personally Identifiable Records

-The college does not permit access to or the release of educational records, or personally identifiable information other than “directory information” listed below without the written consent of the student, to any other party other than the following:
+The college does not permit access to or the release of educational records, or personally identifiable information other than “directory information” without the written consent of the student, to any other party other than the following:

 - Administrative/support staff and college faculty when information is required for a legitimate educational interest within the performance of their responsibilities to the college, with the understanding that its use will be strictly limited to those responsibilities.